ran-sama/tls1-3-flask-wsgi-upload-server/README.md

 ```
 $ python3 derive_key.py
-Your salt key (use in the login html):
+Your salt (use in the login html):
 qNv83XARvwWcGeBYPvbXAg==
 Your PBKDF2 key (use in the WSGI code):
 b31300bd83a0bfc3e5197df305fbc00b864526f6ac6ac4f91c4352a36fa79088